Gothic architecture: Later vaults (13th–15th century)

 In France, the four-part rib vault, with two diagonals crossing at the center of the traverse, was the type used almost exclusively until the end of the Gothic period.
 However, in England, several imaginative new vaults were invented which had more elaborate decorative features.
 They became a signature of the later English Gothic styles.

 The first of these new vaults had an additional rib, called a tierceron, which ran down the median of the vault.
 It first appeared in the vaults of the choir of Lincoln Cathedral at the end of the 12th century, then at Worcester Cathedral in 1224, and then the south transept of Lichfield Cathedral.

 The 14th century brought the invention of several new types of vaults which were more and more decorative.
-These vaults often copied the forms form of the elaborate tracery of the Late Gothic styles.
+These vaults often copied the forms of the elaborate tracery of the Late Gothic styles.
 These included the stellar vault, where a group of additional ribs between the principal ribs forms a star design.
 The oldest vaults of this kind were found in the crypt of Saint Stephen at Westminster Palace, built about 1320.
 A second type was called a reticulated vault, which had a network of additional decorative ribs, in triangles and other geometric forms, placed between or over the traverse ribs.
 These were first used in the choir of Bristol Cathedral in about 1311.
 Another late Gothic form, the fan vault, with ribs spreading upwards and outwards, appeared later in the 14th century.
 An example is the cloister of Gloucester Cathedral (c.
 1370).